 - Surah 2:148 “…For Allah Hath power over all things…” and “…there is none that can alter the words (and decrees) of Allah” Surah 6:34.
 See also: 15:9, 6:115, 18:27 and 10:64.
 The Qur’anic word “nazzal” used in 15:9 and 6:114 is the same word used in 5:44 for the Torah and Injeel.
 Writing which are eternal are protected and do not change.

-- Astaghfur ‘Allah!
+- Astaghfur!
 May God forbid that his Word could ever be tarnished by mere man.
-God has sent the Bible/Injeel and to say it has been altered by man is not to believe in the power of God.
-No man, group of men or government is stronger than God Almighty/Allah.
-See again Surah’s 6:34; 6:115 à“There is nothing that can change His words”.
+God has sent the Bible and to say it has been altered by man is not to believe in the power of God.
+No man, group of men or government is stronger than God Almighty.
+See again Surah’s 6:34; 6:115 “There is nothing that can change His words”.
 See also 18:27

 - There are NO Surah’s in the Qur’an that state the Bible which was in the hands of the Christians at the time of Muhammad had been corrupted.
 In Surah 2:79 the Qur’an does speak of evil men who “sell it for gain”.
-The Qur’an does not speak of altering it but refers to greedy sale of it.
-It is not about inserting material but the sale of it.
-In the previous Surah it says “illiterate men”.
+The Qur’an does not speak these evil men of altering the Bible/Scriptures but refers to greedy sale of it.
+It is not about altering/changing the Scriptures but the greedy sale of it.
+Also, in the previous Surah it says “illiterate men”.
 How could such men alter it?
 They could not.